AliAhmad02/Numerical-Methods-for-Physicists/README.md

 # Numerical-Methods-for-Physicists
-Repo for the course Numerical Methods for Physicsts at the University of Copenhagen
+Repo for the course Numerical Methods for Physicists at the University of Copenhagen